 The incident occurred on October 28, 1900 at Holfontein Siding in the Orange Free State.
 Such was the scale of the surrender and the circumstances it merited a special account.
 Holfontein Siding is 30 km south-west of Kroonstad on the line to Bloemfontein.

 The volunteer service company commanded by Cpt AF Ewen entrained at Kroonstad with orders to go to Holfontein.
 On arriving there they were informed by the Commandant, Cpt RE Watt, 1st bn Oxfordshire Light Infantry, to proceed to Holfontein Siding 4 miles further and dig in.
-Their departed and on arrival his men began digging trenches.
+They departed and on arrival his men began digging trenches.
 The ground was very hard and progress was slow.
-Patrols were sent out and sentries.
+Patrols were sent out and sentries posted.
 In the evening a big storm erupted which did not end until the early hours of the 28th.
-At 4am a patrol was sent out which shortly returned the news that cavalry were approaching the camp.
-Cpt Ewen saw the approaching horsemen were dressed in kakhi and wearing slouch hats, when they were about 100 yds they shouted "Hands Up".
-Ewen could see there were just a handful of his men in the entrenchments and only two had rifles in hand, everyone else was asleep, rifles piled in neat stacks.
-Faced with an estimated 300-400 Boers he had no choice but to surrender.
-The volunteers were rounded and marched off to be stripped while others looted the camp removing arms, ammunition, food and anything else they fancied.
+At 4am a patrol was sent out which shortly returned the news that "British Mounted Infantry" were approaching the camp.
+A number soldiers swore the mounted men were dressed exactly like British MI and rode in formation, the mounted force approached from the east with the dawn light at their back and the soldiers admitted the light was not good.
+The patrol was captured and the Boer continued to the camp splitting into smaller groups, when they were about 100 yds they shouted "Hands Up".
+A number of soldiers maintain that Genl Christian de Wet captured them personally at the point of his mauser pistol.
+Cpt Ewen could see there were just a handful of his men in the entrenchments and only two had rifles in hand, everyone else was asleep or sheltering trying to get warm, rifles piled in neat stacks.
+Faced with an estimated 300-400 Boers (soldiers give a figure as high as 800) Ewen had no choice but to surrender.
+The volunteers were rounded up and marched off to be stripped.

-From the south an armoured train could be heard which opened fire on the Boers who rode off.
+The Boers had stopped a goods train outside the station and were busy looting it.
+The volunteers lost about a dozen sets of binoculars and a dozen rifles smashed.
+Very soon, an armoured train could be heard steaming fromthe south and opened fire on the Boers driving them away.
 Shortly afterwards General TC Porter rode up with his staff, the 3rd Cavalry Brigade were in the neighbourhood.

 Ewen's military career was not unduly upset, he continued to serve in the volunteers and then the Territorial Force before he resigned in 1911.
 He re-joined for WW1 serving at home as a Major (temporary).